bemky/mapbox-gl-draw-freehand-mode/README.md

 # Mapbox Free Draw Mode

-This is a custom mode for [@mapbox/mapbox-gl-draw]() that simplifies drawing to a single free drawing.
+This is a custom mode for [@mapbox/mapbox-gl-draw]() that adds draw functionality to the draw polygon mode.

-## !!
-WORK IN PROGRESS !!
-Right now this is just the framework, development of actual features is in progress

 ## Demo
 https://bemky.github.io/mapbox-gl-draw-free-mode/